belovedpearl/AfricanRecipes-PP4/README.md

 * Add a recipe post, so that I do not have to use the add post page on the front-end

-* Filter and sort all comments easily, so that I can see all recipes posts that fulfil certain criteria

 ---